hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

 Finally, `EmptyParser` parses nothing and doesn't throw away an argument slot.
-It's useful when you have an `OrParser` and you want one of the options to be an expectation of nothing at all as in
+It's useful when you have an `OrParser` and you want one of the options to be no extra argument as in

 ```js
 const parsed = CommandParser.parse(